Search waiting | Matsusada Precision

 Matsusada Precision Technology in Back-End Process

 • Dicing: Wafer cutting requires very high precision.
-Matsusada precision's high-performance high-voltage power supply can be used for high-precision wafer cutting.
+Matsusada Precision's high-performance high-voltage power supply can be used for high-precision wafer cutting.
 In plasma dicing, an electrostatic chuck is used to fix the wafer and a high-voltage power supply for the Seiden chuck is necessary.

 • Wire bonding: Lead frames that are bonded to chips via wire bonding are electroplated.
 This improves the bonding between the wire and the frame.
 In electroplating, the metal to be plated is immersed in a plating solution and electricity is applied to deposit the metal in the solution on the surface of the metal to be plated.
 Matsusada Precision provides power supplies for the electroplating of lead frames.